jwstegemann/fritz2/www/src/pages/docs/60_Http.md

     order: 60
 ---

-Using the browser's default fetch-api can get quite tiresome, which is why fritz2 offers a small fluent api wrapper for it.
+Using the browser's default fetch API can get quite tiresome, which is why fritz2 offers a small fluent api wrapper for it.

 First, you create a `Request` which points to your endpoint url:
 ```kotlin
 val swapiApi = http("https://swapi.dev/api").acceptJson().contentType("application/json")
 ```
-The remote service offers some [convenience-methods](https://www.fritz2.dev/api/core/dev.fritz2.remote/-request/index.html) to configure your API-calls, like the `acceptJson()` above, which simply adds the correct header to each request sent using the template.
+The remote service offers some [convenience methods](https://www.fritz2.dev/api/core/dev.fritz2.remote/-request/index.html) to configure your API calls, like the `acceptJson()` above, which simply adds the correct header to each request sent using the template.

 Sending a request is pretty straightforward: